MicroEJ/docs/VEEPortingGuide/uiDisplay.rst

 -----------------------------

 When the display is large, it is possible to introduce a third mapped buffer.
-This third buffer allows to not :ref:`wait the end of the swapping <section_display_double>` before starting a new drawing.
+This third buffer allows to not :ref:`wait the end of the swapping <section_display_swap_double_parallel>` before starting a new drawing.
 The buffers are often called **back buffer 1**, **back buffer 2** and **back buffer 3**.

 The *flush* step consists in swapping two buffers and to *give* to the application the third buffer: